Can you withdraw your CPF at 55

 Can you use your CPF to pay for your home after you turn 55?

 You can continue to use the following from your CPF savings to pay your housing loan.
-This would come from:
+This would come from your new CPF contributions to your OA (if you continue working after age 55.

 What if you don't have the Basic Healthcare Sum (BHS) at age 65?